Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 ## Goal

-The goal of this lesson is to give clear instructions about how to setup your work environment so you can
+The goal of this lesson is to give clear instructions about how to setup your work environment so you can read and write SQL and work with Postgres dbs.

-This lesson should work as both a checklist of steps to follow once.
+This lesson should be read as a checklist of steps to follow once.

-Afterwards, this lesson may be helpful as a reference for some SQL syntax.
+Afterwards, this lesson can be helpful resource.

 ## Learning Goals